Cut Yourself Some Slack

-Click the link to be taken to my home page where you can download my free e-book, "Clarity: What Business Are You In?"
+If you're unclear about your business or personal goals, please click here to be taken to a page where you can download my free e-book, "Clarity: What Business Are You In?"

 Whatever you plan to do or not to do, give yourself some slack.
 Be kind to yourself.
 Guard your mental state.
 Some days you will be up, and others you may barely feel like getting out of bed.
 It’s OK!

 Keep your surroundings uncluttered.
 Clutter creates confusion, and it’s hard to be creative or accomplish anything productive in a mess.